|logic||category theory||type theory|

 |proof net||string diagram||quantum circuit|

 |synthetic mathematics||domain specific embedded programming language|

 In the relation between type theory and category theory, dependent types are said to correspond to morphisms regarded as indexed families.
 That is, if a type corresponds to an object in some category, then a dependent type

 corresponds to a morphism in that category.
 We think of this morphism as a bundle or fibration, whose fiber over is the type .
 We can then say that type forming operations such as dependent sum type and dependent product type correspond to category-theoretic operations of dependent sum and dependent product.

 However, this correspondence is not quite precise; in the case of dependent types there are extra coherence issues.
-Substitution in type theory should correspond to pullback in category theory; that is, given a term
+Substitution in type theory should correspond to pullback in category theory (but see at subsitution – Categorical semantics for more); that is, given a term

 corresponding to a morphism , the substituted dependent type